gitcoinco/kudosbadges/README.md

 Right now, we expect that most ppl will want to do Gitcoin-Funded kudos art.
 But down the line, when people are making $100s per day off their Kudos art, we hope people will consider the self sovereign route.

-# to create a new Kudos
+## to create a new Kudos

-0. If you are creating a Gitcoin-funded kudos, [email us](mailto:founders@gitcoin.co) to negotiate a rate.
+0. If you are creating a Gitcoin-funded kudos, [email us](mailto:founders@gitcoin.co) to negotiate a rate for your artwork.
 Please include your portfolio link.
 If you are going the Self Sovereign route, skip this step and proceed to next step.
 1. Checkout the latest [kudos design guide](https://github.com/gitcoinco/creative/blob/master/Product/kudos_guide/kudosguide_latest.pdf).
 2. Checkout the latest [ideas for kudos](https://github.com/gitcoinco/kudosbadges/projects/1).
 3. [Open up a PR against this repo](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with your proposed artwork in it.